Exclusive – Cuban Ex-Political Prisoners to DNC: Bernie Sanders Should Apologize for Praising Castro

 Zúñiga spent 19 years in prison for opposition to the regime and has repeatedly testified to the extensive use of torture in Cuban political prison, including the use of electroshock and water deprivation.
 Díaz, a former fisherman, spent 23 years in prison after making repeated attempts to fight against the Castro regime and liberate Cuba; he went on to right a volume of children’s poetry that has become a classic in Latin American youth literature.
 Defana spent 22 years in prison for similarly participating in efforts to organize groups to overthrow Castro; while in prison, the Castro regime banned his family and friends from visiting for much of the over two decades he spent behind bars.
 Antúnez spent 17 years in prison from 1990-2007 for organizing peaceful protests against the regime and has since continued to suffer persecution for remaining outspoken at public human rights events.

 Sanders has repeatedly defended the violent, repressive regime in Cuba under Fidel Castro.
-On 60 Minutes, Sanders responded to a challenge on comments he made decades ago praising the regime by repeating support.
+On 60 Minutes, Sanders responded to a challenge on comments he made decades ago praising the regime by repeating his support.

 “We’re very opposed to the authoritarian nature of Cuba but you know, it’s unfair to simply say everything is bad.
 You know?
 When Fidel Castro came into office, you know what he did?
 He had a massive literacy program.
 Is that a bad thing?
 Even though Fidel Castro did it?”
 Sanders said.